Type 2 Diabetes Mellitus

 There is currently no cure for diabetes.
 The current treatment for T2DM requires a lifelong commitment.
 People with type 1 diabetes must take insulin at least once a day and test their blood glucose concentration three to four times a day throughout their entire lives.
 Frequent monitoring is important because patients who keep their blood glucose concentrations as close to normal can significantly reduce many of the complications of diabetes.
 People with type 2 diabetes can often control their blood glucose concentrations through a combination of diet, exercise, and oral medication.
 Type 2 diabetes often progresses to the point where only insulin therapy will control blood glucose concentrations.
 In nearly every approach to a treatment of T2MD, whether it be prescription oral medications, insulin therapy, and in few cases, bariatric surgery, the goal is to keep the blood glucose levels in the body closest to normal.

 Adult stem cell therapy is designed to aid in the replacement and repair of aging and deteriorated tissues in the body.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
-Regenerative therapy helps the body’s natural healing process work faster and more effectively.
+Stem cell therapy for Diabetes type 2 helps the body’s natural healing process work faster and more effectively.
 These advancements in the treatment of type 2 diabetes work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.
 Improvement in the following symptoms associated with T2DM have been observed:

 - Enhanced mood